sunmait/js-guidelines/API_CONTRACTS.md

     data: Entity[];
     metadata: {
         // Count is optional because by default it's not sent.
-        // Consumer should use a include_count param to get count count?: number;
+        // Consumer should use a includeCount param to get count count?: number;
         limit: number;
         offset: number;